samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

  - **View hierarchy.**
  - **Lazy rendering.**

 View managements can get hairy with d3 views, as some approaches you would take with more standard views won't work with d3.
 For example, in our examples we added a call to render on init, so the view rendered itself as soon as it was instantiated.
 In our example, we also passed it an existing dom element, so it rendered directly to the DOM.
 But another approach is to manually append the view to the DOM.
 One way to do this is for some other object ot instnatiate the view, call render, populating the views .el property with the rendered template, adn then appending that `el` to the document.
 For this to work, the html is created in memory.
 In d3, we can't do this.
 D3 needs a dom element that exists in the live DOM in order to render.
 So, if your application is doing something like this, you'll have to rethink it a bit.
-You could have `render` simplay append a blank div with a class, and then have another method `renderChart` that actually renders the chart - though now your managing object would have to know this, too.
+You could have `render` simplay append a blank div with a class, and then call another `renderChart` method that actually renders the chart - but the managing view would have to know about this.

 Angular